wunderkind2k1/go-by-example-book-generator/README.md

 ## License

 This project is open source.
-Feel free to modify and distribute as needed.
+Free to modify and distribute as needed.